Azure/iot-hub-device-update/src/extensions/component-enumerators/examples/contoso-component-enumerator/demo/README.md

 ## How To Import Example Updates

-> Tip: perform these steps on machine that support Power Shell
+> Requirement: perform these steps on machine that supports PowerShell

-### Import Example Updates using PowerShell scritps
+### Import Example Updates using PowerShell scripts

 #### Install and Import ADU PowerShell Modules